Jazqa/adwaita-tweaks/README.md

 Minor tweaks for Adwaita GTK-3.0 and default GNOME Shell.

 ## Current features
-- Makes the top panel light and gradient to match the Adwaita theme
-- Makes the whole GNOME Shell slightly transparent
+- Makes the whole GNOME Shell slightly transculent
 - Makes the GTK headerbars slightly smaller
 - Removes the round corners from the top panel
 - Removes the arrows from the menus

+## Under consideration
+- Square windows

 ## Installation
 Clone the git repository to ~/.themes